Over 400,000 American women suffer from stroke every year. Some people may be surprised to hear that this number is about 55,000 more than men.

-The common risk factors that we hear about when it comes to stroke are the same for both men and women, including:
+The common risk factors that we hear about when it comes to stroke are the same for both men and women.
+These are:

 So how do men and women really differ in stroke risk?
-Scientists say pregnancy, childbirth and hormones all play a major role.
-Problems from stroke are rare during pregnancy, but experts say this is when the first signs of vascular disease can appear.
-Studies show that women who have eclampsia and preeclampsia – conditions marked by high blood pressure – during pregnancy are twice as likely to have a stroke later in life.
+Scientists say pregnancy, childbirth, and hormones all play a major role.
+Stroke-related problems are rare during pregnancy, but experts say this is when the first signs of vascular disease can appear.
+Studies show that women who have eclampsia and preeclampsia – conditions marked by high blood pressure during pregnancy – are twice as likely to have a stroke later in life.

 Other concerns unique to women and risk of stroke include:

-When a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or it bursts, oxygen can’t reach the brain, causing a stroke.
-The end result is that brain cells die.
-Those who survive can be left with a long list of debilitating after-effects.
+When a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or bursts, oxygen can’t reach the brain, causing a stroke.
+As a result, brain cells die.
+Stroke survivors can be left with a long list of debilitating aftereffects.

-Women, too, have a longer lifespan than men, so their lifetime risk is higher.
-Later in life, the risk increases because of additional risk factors at work, such as obesity and high blood pressure.
-Because of age, women, more than men, often have more challenging recovery from stroke, their quality of life decreases and they end up in long-term care residences.
+Women have a longer lifespan than men, so their lifetime risk is higher.
+The risk increases later in life because of additional risk factors acquired, such as obesity and high blood pressure.
+Because of age, women often have more challenging recovery from stroke than men, their quality of life decreases, and they end up in long-term care residences.

-Based on scientific investigation, including study of all risk factors, the Guidelines for Prevention of Stroke in Women in distribution throughout the medical community, suggests the following:
+Based on scientific investigation, including a study of all risk factors, here are the Guidelines for Prevention of Stroke in Women distributed throughout the medical community:

-*Women be screened for high blood pressure before being prescribed birth control pills since it can raise blood pressure.
+- Women should be screened for high blood pressure before being prescribed birth control pills since oral contraceptives can raise blood pressure.

-*Pre-ecalampsia be recognized as a risk factor well after pregnancy
+- Pre-eclampsia should be recognized as a risk factor even after pregnancy.

-*Women with pre-pregnancy high blood pressure should be considered for low-dose aspirin and/or calcium supplements to lower pre-eclampsia risk
+- Women with high blood pressure before pregnancy should be considered for low-dose aspirin and/or calcium supplements to lower their pre-eclampsia risk.

-*Women with moderately high blood pressure be considered for blood pressure medication
+- Women with moderately high blood pressure should be considered for blood pressure medication.

-*Expectant mothers with very high blood pressure be treated with medication
+- Expectant mothers with very high blood pressure should be treated with medication.

-*Women over 75 should be screened for atrial fibrillation risks.
+- Women over 75 should be screened for the risk of atrial fibrillation.